thrialectics/byemarianne-patternist/BEGINNER_GUIDE.md

 **A:** Common words ("the", "is", "and") are filtered to reveal meaningful patterns.
 But sometimes these "stopwords" hide clues...

 ### Q: I want more detailed analysis beyond the basic patterns
-**A:** The main script `simple_run.py` already analyzes both WITH and WITHOUT common words, specifically tracking "in everything".
+**A:** The main script `simple_run.py` already analyzes both WITH and WITHOUT common words, specifically tracking the top bigram.
 For even deeper analysis, use:
 ```bash
 python example-scripts/analyze_diary_complete.py
 ```